lino-framework/book/docs/specs/noi/bs3.rst

 This document specifies the read-only public interface of Lino Noi. implemented in :mod:`lino_book.projects.bs3`.

-Provides readonly anonymous access to the data of :mod:`lino_book.projects.noi1e`, using the :mod:`lino.modlib.bootstrap3` front end.
+Provides read-only anonymous access to the data of :mod:`lino_book.projects.noi1e`, using the :mod:`lino.modlib.bootstrap3` front end.
 See also :mod:`lino_book.projects.public`